 Please submit a letter (preferably on letterhead) listing the people that you would like us to be able to speak to regarding your account.
 The letter must be signed by the owner or authorized agent or officer of the business, verifiable under the Department of Commerce and Consumer Affairs (“DCCA”) if the business is registered.
 Please include a contact phone number.

-Automatic Bill Pay is a free and easy option to pay your bill.
-You will receive a paper bill.
+Automatic Bill Pay is a free and easy option to pay your bill by authorizing Hawaiʻi Gas to automatically deduct current charges from the bank account you designate.
+You still will receive a detailed monthly gas bill listing current charges or credits to your account.
 You have two weeks to review your current gas charges before your payment is automatically deducted on the due date.
-Find out more about Automatic Bill Pay here.
+Sign up for Automatic Bill Pay here.

 Online Bill Pay is another option for our customers to view and pay their bill online.
 In addition, you will have an option to pay online with a low cost convenience fee.
 Find out more about Online Bill Pay here.